sikkimlfa/sikkimlfa.github.io/_posts/2026-08-05-lfa-manual-publication.md

 # Chapter 2 — Constitutional and Legal Framework

-This chapter explains the legal foundation of local fund auditing.
+This chapter explains the legal foundation of local fund auditing:

-Topics include:

 * Constitutional provisions
 * Decentralized governance